lrydzkowski/AsyncJobsTemplate/README.md

 - [ ] Add correlation between jobs and users.
 - [ ] Add load tests in Grafana K6.
 - [ ] Migrate to .NET 9.
-- [ ] Add ingetration with Application Insights.
+- [ ] Add integration with Application Insights.